-Onychomycosis is a condition that involves a fungal infection of the fingernails or toenails.
+Onychomycosis is a condition that causes a fungal infection of the fingernails or toenails.
 It is also sometimes referred to as dermatophytic onychomycosis or tinea unguium.

-It is an extremely common condition and was found to the most frequent fungal foot infection in a survey of foot diseases undertaken in 16 European countries in 2003.
-It is estimated that its prevalence is approximately 27% across the general population, which increases with age.
+Onychomycosis is an extremely common condition.
+In fact, it is estimated that the prevalence of this condition is approximately 27% across the general population, which increases with age.

-In some other populations it has been observed to be somewhat less prevalent and it is estimated to be approximately 6.48% in Canada.
+In some other populations, onychomycosis has been observed to be somewhat less prevalent, as is the case in Canada, where it has been estimated to affect approximately 6.48% of this nation's population.

 Some health conditions increase the risk of being affected by onychomycosis significantly.
-Up to one third of all diabetics are affected by the condition and for people that suffer from psoriasis it occurs up to 56% more frequently than in the general population.
+Up to one-third of all diabetics, for example, are affected by the condition.
+Additionally, people who suffer from psoriasis can experience onychomycosis at a rate of 56% more as compared to the general population.

-The condition may be caused by dermatophytes, Candida albicans or nondermatophytic molds.
-These pathogens penetrate the nail to cause an infection underneath the nail and the resulting symptoms.
+Onychomycosis may be caused by dermatophytes, Candida albicans, or nondermatophytic molds.
+These pathogens penetrate the nail, thus causing an infection underneath the nail and the resulting symptoms.

 Some risk factors may increase the likelihood that an individual will be affected by nail fungus.
-Elderly people are more likely to be affected as their nails typically grow slower and are thicker than usual, which provide optimal conditions for growth of the infection.
+Elderly people are more likely to be affected, as their nails typically grow slower and are thicker than usual, which provides optimal conditions for the growth of the infection.
 Additionally, people affected by certain health conditions, such as diabetes and psoriasis, are more likely to experience symptoms of onychomycosis.

 Initially, the physical changes to the nail and surrounding skin are the first symptoms to be reported.
-The nail and tissue is often discolored to a white or yellow color and the nails can become thick and brittle, causing them to break more easily.
+The nail and tissue are often discolored to white or yellow color and the nails can become thick and brittle, causing them to break more easily.

 The appearance of the nail, particularly on the fingers, can cause people to feel self-conscious about the infection when in social situations.
 This can result in anxiety when people are in social situations and problems relating to other people.